 Interest on many types of student loans accrues while the student is in school.
 Federal Direct Subsidized Loans are an exception, as the accrued interest is paid for by the government while the student is enrolled in school and during the grace period.

 Generally speaking, interest other types of student loans, including Direct Unsubsidized and PLUS Loans, begin accruing interest when they are disbursed, and continue accruing interest while the student is enrolled.
-For private student loans, each lender will likely have their own terms and conditions.
+For private student loans, each lender will likely have its own terms and conditions.
 The surest way to confirm how interest accrues on a private student loan is to check directly with the lender.

 Students interested in borrowing a private student loan to help pay for college may want to consider SoFi.
 Student loans are available for undergraduate and graduate students and their parents.
 As mentioned above, private student loans don’t always offer the same benefits as federal student loans.